commontoolsinc/labs/scripts/dummy_data/README.md

 llm keys set claude
 ```

 The run: `./generate.sh` .
 This will blow away anything currently in `out/` and overwrite it.
-You can pass an integer number of max lines to process if you want.